QueerCodeOrg/queercodeberlin.github.io/coc.md

 ## Purpose

 A primary goal of all the conferences and user groups that refer to this Code of Conduct is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
-As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, transness, physical appearance, body size, technical choices, lack of technical knowledge, ability, ethnicity, socioeconomic status, religion (or lack thereof) and other personal conditions and choices.
+As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, physical appearance, body size, technical choices, lack of technical knowledge, ability, ethnicity, socioeconomic status, religion (or lack thereof) and other personal conditions and choices.

 This Code of Conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.